selfid-net/self-go-sdk/examples/authentication/README.md

 This example shows a simple web application using Self for authentication.

-It consists of five endpoints served via HTTP:
+It consists of five HTTP endpoints:

-/  - Landing page (authentication challenge).
+`/`  - Landing page (authentication challenge).
-/qrcode  - Generates QR Code which is used by the landing page.
+`/qrcode`  - Generates QR Code which is used by the landing page.
-/auth  - Provides a websocket connection between the application and browser.
+`/auth`  - Provides a websocket connection between the application and browser.
 /accept  - Authentication accepted
 /reject  - Authentication rejected